 - .1 Confirm final connections, load and locations of all motors prior to installation. - .2 Motors for mechanical equipment to be installed under Division 21, 22 and 23.
-Locations of motors conduit and connection points indicated for equipment supplied are for

-- estimating purposes only.
+Locations of motors conduit and connection points indicated for equipment supplied are for estimating purposes only.
 Refer to shop drawings of the actual equipment for exact connection points, feeder size and over-current protection. - .3 Provide line voltage power supply connections for all mechanical equipment motors. - .4 Label and identify all junction boxes, controls, wiring, etc., as per Section 26 05 00. - .5 Select overloads to suit full load current of motors installed.
-Refer to shop drawings and/or actual nameplate data for full load current of each motor. - .6 Magnetic motor starters shall be installed where indicated on the drawings. - .7 Conduit, wire and connections for control low voltage wiring for mechanical equipment motors generally is unless otherwise specified the responsibility of Division 21, 22 and 23.
+Refer to shop drawings and/or actual nameplate data for full load current of each motor. - .6 Magnetic motor starters shall be installed where indicated on the drawings.

+- .7 Select over current device trip setting for magnetic starters and combination starters to suit motors installed. - .8 Conduit, wire and connections for control L.V. wiring for mechanical equipment motors generally is unless otherwise specified the responsibility of Division 21, 22 and 23.